jmagman/flutter-wiki/Engine-specific-Service-Protocol-extensions.md

 ## Get screenshot of view as PNG: `_flutter.screenshot`

 Get the screenshot as PNG of a random Flutter view on the device.
+The screenshot data will be base64 encoded in the response body.

 No arguments.